-These 15-minute gluten free and keto tortillas are super pliable, easy-peasy and make the best low carb tacos!
+These (15-minute!) gluten free and keto tortillas are super pliable, easy-peasy and make the best low carb tacos… at just 2g net carbs a pop!

-We’re very (very) excited to share this recipe for grain-free keto tortillas with you.
-And note, that we don’t take excitement lightly.
-And note numero 2, we’re half-Mexican here. i.e. we know tortillas.
+I’m very (very) excited to share this recipe for keto tortillas with you guys!
+Because know that I’m (half!)
+Mexican i.e. I know tortillas.

-Oh, and did we mention just 1 egg for 8 tortillas?!
+Oh, and did I mention just 1 egg for 8 tortillas?!
 Yup, no eggy business here here peeps.

-We like a mixture of super fine almond flour and coconut flour best.
-Add a touch of xanthan gum and baking powder, and we’re golden.
+The original recipe is a mixture of super fine almond flour (I love Anthony’s) and coconut flour (again Anthony’s best taste and texture by a mile!).
+Add a touch of xanthan gum, baking powder, and we’re golden.

-And for the roll out, using a tortilla press is much easier.
+And for the roll out, using a tortilla press is much easier (I use this one!).
 But it works just fine with a rolling pin and two pieces of parchment paper.

 One last (very important!!) thing: when cooking, coconut flour burns rather rapidly.
 So while this does help you to get the traditional charred marks of flour tortillas, you do need to keep an eye out for them to keep them from burning.
 Having said that, you do want your skillet to be very hot in order for the tortillas to cook quickly (in under a minute) and stay pliable.
 Like any tortilla, if the heat is not high enough it will harden and crack.

-These 15-minute gluten free and keto tortillas are super pliable, easy and make the best low carb Mexican tacos!
+These (15-minute!) gluten free and keto tortillas are super pliable, easy-peasy and make the best low carb tacos... at just 2g net carbs a pop!

 Pour in apple cider vinegar with the food processor running.
 Once it has distributed evenly, pour in the egg.
 Followed by the water.
 Stop the food processor once the dough forms into a ball.
 The dough will be sticky to touch.